 Volocopter announced the VoloDrone freight-carrying version of the VoloCity eVTOL aircraft.

 Volocopter's business plan involves building and operating autonomously-flown eVTOL aircraft over short distances in urban areas.
-On August 21, 2019, the company unveiled what will be its first series production aircraft under the name VoloCity and said that it will be certified under the new SC-VTOL rules introduced by the European Union Aviation Safety Agency in July 2019.
-The company said it aims to complete type certification by the end of 2022.
-The VoloCity design features improvements such as a new stabilizer to improve lift and stability in flight.
+On August 21, 2019, the company unveiled what will be its first series-production aircraft under the name VoloCity and said that it will be certified under the new SC-VTOL rules introduced by the European Union Aviation Safety Agency in July 2019.
+At the time, the company said it aimed to complete type certification by the end of 2022, but this timeline has since slipped The VoloCity design features improvements such as a new stabilizer to improve lift and stability in flight.

 In October 2019, the company conducted an autonomous public flight demonstration in Singapore, where it also the first of its VoloPort ground operations bases in partnership with UK firm Skyports.